First 7 Days With a Rescue Dog: What to Expect

 Some dogs also don’t like to potty in strange places, so don’t be surprised if they haven’t pooped yet… especially if they haven’t eaten.

 This is a little gross but look at their poop for the next few weeks.
-Even if the shelter or foster home gave them a clean bill of health, sometimes worms and parasites can creep up under times of stress.
+Even if the shelter or foster home gave them a clean bill of health, sometimes worms and parasites can creep up during times of stress.
 Any signs of abnormal poop warrant a visit to your vet.

 A black dog laying on the wood floor.